sparkerrecipes/sparkerrecipes.github.io/_recipes/instant-pot-punjabi-chikar-cholay.md

 * ginger
 * Indian chiles

-### Directions
+### Directions - Dried Chickpeas
 0. If using dried chickpeads: place the dried chickpeas in a large bowl and cover with 2 inches of cold water for 8 hours.
 The chickpeas will absorb water and expand in size, so make sure to use a large bowl.
 0. Drain and rinse the beans.
-Add the chickpeas and 2c water (+½c of water if using canned chickpeas) to the instant pot.
+Add the chickpeas and 2c water to the instant pot.
 Cook for 35 minutes at high pressure.
 0. Naturally release pressure.

+### Directions
+0. If using canned chickpeas, add them to a heatsafe bowl along with 1/4c of water.
+Stir.
-0. While waiting for the pressure to release, go ahead and roast the anardana powder by dry roasting it in a pan on the stovetop over medium heat.
+0. Roast the anardana powder by dry roasting it in a pan on the stovetop over medium heat.
 Stir frequently, cooking for 4-5 minutes.
 0. Add the roasted anardana to a bowl along with the rest of the spices and mix well.
 0. Open the lid and use a spoon to sprinkle the spices on top of the chickpeas (do not mix spices with chickpeas yet!
 Leave spices in a layer on top of the chickpeas).
 0. Heat ½ cup of oil on the stovetop and once hot, pour the oil over the spices on top of the chickpeas.